Mannwe/puzzland/README.md

 # puzzland v1.0

+<h2>Welcome to Puzzland</h2>

 <b>Description</b>

 This is a jigsaw puzzle game used to train my skills, it´s not perfect.
 It´s not using any framework, just plain HTML, CSS and Javascript.
 It´s made in both English and Spanish languages (you can select the language through the top-right flags.

 <b>How to use deploy it</b>

 Just download the zip file and extract the content wherever you want.
+The main screen will be opened in your default web browser -you do not need a web server.

 <b>How to use it</b>